Broken Eggs and Broken Hearts – a Completely Impossible Easter

 Sweden: LB Förlag

 Broken Eggs and Broken Hearts – a Completely Impossible Easter is a humorous, charming and subtle story about human relations, deceit and never giving up.
-It is a tale about life being overthrown from one day to another and the necessity of shaping your own destiny with any method required.
+It is a tale about life being overthrown from one day to the next and the necessity of shaping your own destiny using any method needed.
 It describes tricks and mischief, laughter and tears, loneliness and the bumpy road to understanding who your true friends are and who loves you – for real.

 Last Christmas the future looked bright for Lisbeth Cederström in Frillesås, a small village on the Swedish west coast.
 She was happy as a teacher and in her little house by the sea and enjoyed a new love in her life.
 And she had kept her promise never to allow herself to be controlled by others.

-But happiness is a hard thing to keep.
+But happiness can be a hard thing to maintain.
 When Easter approaches, a new couple moves into the house next door.
-Soon the quarrels begin regarding plot boundaries, visits and a rooster cuckooing at night while the neighbours present a different reality on social media.
-At school, malicious rumors begin to circulate about Lisbeth having received money she had no right to from an old partner’s company and that she is unsuited as a substitute headmaster.
-On top of that her boyfriend’s loyalty fails, due to a demanding exwife, which makes the crisis complete.
-What happens then, when an old unrequited love appears with good advice, support and possibly a desire for more?
+Soon the quarrels begin regarding plot boundaries, visits and a rooster crowing at night while the neighbors present a far different reality on social media.
+At school, malicious rumors begin to circulate about Lisbeth receiving money she has no right to from an old partner’s company, and that she is unsuited as a substitute headmistress.
+On top of that, her boyfriend’s loyalty fails, due to a demanding ex-wife, which makes the crisis complete.
+What happens then, when an unrequited love appears with good advice, support and possibly a desire for more?